MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/odata-known-limitations.md

 ## PATCH and collection properties

 PATCH is not possible for collection properties in OData.
-This is not a limitation Business Central OData but is specified in section 11.4.9.4 of the OData v4 standard.
+This is not a limitation imposed by Business Central but is specified in section 11.4.9.4 of the OData v4 standard.

 ## Filters